Rukeanu/SQL-8/README.md

 ## _Isolation is one of ACID properties_

-Resume: Today you will see how database works with transactions and isolation levels
+Resume: Today you will see how database works with transactions and isolation levels.

 ## Contents